Mmili01/Mmili01/README.md

 - 👋 Hi, I’m Abba Emmanuel
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Backend engineering
 - 📫 You can reach me via eabba21@gmail.com

 <!---